 Current development is supported by a grant from the Jefferson Trust, an initiative of the U.Va.
 Alumni Association.

 GroundsForArgument.org is a digital learning environment for writers and editors.
-It is in development at the University of Virginia, based on the Little Red Schoolhouse materials first created at the University of Chicago.
+Based on the Little Red Schoolhouse approach first created at the University of Chicago, GFA.org is in active development at the University of Virginia.

 This site guides writers through interactive lessons that introduce discrete principles of effective writing.
 Writers can use individual lessons for one–stop help on a specific issue, group lessons into a personal writing course, or follow a prescribed series as part of a writing class.
 Teachers can establish class accounts with customized curricula and class–specific exercises.